PhrozenIO/PowerRemoteDesktop/README.md

 ### 11 January 2022 (1.0.1 Beta 2)

 * Desktop images are now transported in raw bytes instead of base64 string thus slightly improving performances.
-Base64 Transport Method is still available through an option but disabled by default.
 * Protocol has drastically changed.
 It is smoother to read and less prone to errors.
 * TLS v1.3 option added (Might not be supported by some systems).
 * Several code optimization, refactoring and fixes.